• Skip to primary navigation

 Ingredients

-While you can make vegetarian hash with any combination of potatoes, veggies, legumes, and meat substitutes, this recipe calls for the following 6 ingredients.
-See the recipe card for quantities.
+While you can make a vegan breakfast hash with any combination of potatoes, veggies, legumes, and meat substitutes, this recipe calls for the following six main ingredients.

-• Oyster mushrooms – you can choose any types of oyster mushrooms or if you don’t have any, choose one from these 13 oyster mushroom substitutes
+• Oyster mushrooms – You can choose any type of oyster mushrooms or any of these 13 oyster mushroom substitutes.
+If you have difficulties, here is where to buy them.

 • Russet potatoes